 We need look back less than 20 years to the Asian Financial Crisis of 1997 to see a scenario in which having all of your assets in local Asian banks would have been utterly ruinous.

-With confidence in the local markets entirely shot, capital began to flow out of the Asian nations at unprecidented levels.
+With confidence in the local markets entirely shot, capital began to flow out of the Asian nations at unprecedented levels.

 The national banks of the affected countries defended their currency pegs to the USD until they ran out of foreign exchange reserves, and were forced to float the currencies.